jojoe77777/Slapper/README.md

 # Slapper
-The new home of Slapper, the NPC plugin for PocketMine/Genisys.
+The new home of Slapper, the NPC plugin for PocketMine-MP.

-We do not support Elywing or Tesseract.
-We recommend you use [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) for maximum compatibility
+## NOTE
+This plugin is designed for **[PocketMine-MP](https://github.com/pmmp/PocketMine-MP)** only and we do not support any other variations, forks or spoons.
+Compatibility with unofficial variants can occasionally be found, but **do not expect support if you are using anything other than PocketMine-MP**.

 ## Addons